benlansdell/physics-notebooks/_posts/2021-06-10-minkowsky.md

 Galilean space-time has a curious feature, in particular when it comes to measuring the speed of light.
 Einstein noted that, in the scenario above, in which both observers are in so-called inertial references frames, moving relative to one another, there is no privileged frame in which an observer can rightfully claim to 'really be the one at rest', and that it is the others that are 'really moving'.
 This means that both observers, in their own frames of reference, cannot do any experiments that can tell them it is they who are stationary, and not the other observer. **The laws of physics are the same for all inertial observers**.
 This is Einstein's first postulate.
 His second postulate follows naturally from this line of thinking: **the speed of light is the same for all inertial observers**, regardless of the velocity of the object that emitted the light.
 Some reflection suggests that the second postulate is incompatible with the Galilean picture above.

 This is easy to see in the above Galilean axes.
 Turn on the light cone on the axes.
-This draws the trajectory a particle traveling from the origin at the speed of light, relative to the stationary observer, would take in the diagram (we have normalized units here so that the speed of light ${tex`c`} is 1, and hence this line has slope ${tex`\pm 1`}).
+This draws the trajectory a particle traveling from the origin at the speed of light, relative to the stationary observer, would take in the diagram (we have normalized units here so that the speed of light $$c$$ is 1, and hence this line has slope $$\pm 1$$).
 Select an event that sits on this light cone somewhere.
-By sitting on the light cone it has speed ${tex`c`} according to the stationary frame.
+By sitting on the light cone it has speed $$c$$ according to the stationary frame.
 But observe that this is not the case as measured by the moving observer.
 Indeed, as the relative velocity of the two frames is changed, the velocity of the packet of light, as measured by the other observer, changes.

 ### Minkowsky space-time